- Alise Talley

 10. The Wilkes House (Mrs. Wilkes’ Dining Room)

-The Wilkes House isn’t a historical monument, but it’s still a Savannah staple.
-Although it’s atmosphere is casual, family-style dining, The Wilkes’ House, also called Mrs. Wilkes’ Dining Room, got some attention when it was visited by President Obama a few years ago.
+The Wilkes House isn’t a historical monument, but it is still a Savannah staple.
+Although its atmosphere is casual, family-style dining, The Wilkes House, also called Mrs. Wilkes’ Dining Room, got some attention when President Obama visited it a few years ago.

 Before that, the restaurant was known for its superb Southern cuisine, including fried chicken, buttered beans, collard greens, and other delicious Southern classics.